ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

-**Also found in CP:** :menuselection:`Admin --> Email Configuration`: Number of Emails Per Batch
+**Also found in CP:** :menuselection:`Admin --> Email Configuration`: :ref:`Number of Emails Per Batch
+<email-number-per-batch-label>`

+.. _email_batchmode:

 email_batchmode
 ---------------

-ExpressionEngine's mail handling routine allows the use of a :ref:`Batch Mode <email-use-batch-mode-label>` whenever it sends email via the Communicate section of your Control Panel.
+Set whether to send email via the Communicate section of the Control Panel in batches.

-This mode splits up large numbers of emails into small batches which get sent at short intervals.
-This gives you the ability to send email to very large mailing lists without being in danger of exceeding your server's execution time limit.
+This mode splits up large numbers of emails into small batches which are sent at short intervals.
+This gives you the ability to send email to very large mailing lists without running up against your server's execution time limit.
 By default, PHP limits any process to 30 seconds, which is not enough time to send a large amount of email.
-Enabling the Batch Mode can prevent server time-outs.
+Enabling the batch mode can prevent server time-outs.
 A secondary benefit is that it is less taxing on your mail server and, in the case of people on shared hosting accounts, less likely to cause problems with your server administrator.

-Batch mode is turned off by default in ExpressionEngine.
-To enable batch mode, you must change the "Use Batch Mode" preference to Yes and then set the number of emails per batch in the "Number of Emails Per Batch" preference.

 ========== ========
 Value      Behavior
 ========== ========
-``y``      Enables batch mode
+``y``      Enable batch mode
-``n``      Default value, disables batch mode
+``n``      Disable batch mode **(default)**
 ========== ========

 Example Usage::